Zamboanga del Norte Provincial Board: Philippine Councilors League President

 These are members representing a group of elected councilors from the two City Councils (Dapitan and Dipolog) and twenty-five Municipal Councils of Zamboanga del Norte.

 Liga ng mga Barangay President

-These are members representing a group of elected Barangay captains from the 27 ABC councils of Zamboanga del Norte.
+These members represent a group of elected Barangay captains from the 27 ABC councils of Zamboanga del Norte.

 Sangguniang Kabataan Federation President

-These are members representing a group of elected SK chairpersons from 27 SK Federation councils of Zamboanga del Norte.
+These members represent a group of elected SK chairpersons from 27 SK Federation councils of Zamboanga del Norte.